vara11/mbd-bidw/Session 12/README.md

 ## Session 12

 The topic of this session is **Data Visualization**.
-This repository the content discussed in class:
+This repository includes the content discussed in class:

-  - Tableau Exercises
+  - Exercises
-  - Tableau Examples
+  - Examples
-  - Videos
-  - Data Sets
+  - FAQ

+## Main Concepts

+  - What is data visualization
+  - What is data storytelling
+  - How to create a data story (with Tableau)

 ## How to use this content